jcoletaylor/tasker/README.md

     )
   end

+  # this should conform to the json-schema gem's expectations for how to validate json
+  # used to validate the context of a given TaskRequest whether from the API or otherwise
   def schema
     @schema ||= { type: :object, required: [:dummy], properties: { dummy: { type: 'boolean' } } }
   end